H-Gab/pwdsecurity/README.md

 genDic : function to aggregate everything in order to create different passwords

 - option to choose the complexity of the leet (none,basic,complex)
+- option to concatenate the dates with special characters

 ## Resources